Inspiring Wishes

 8. Seeking Mental Health Support Sooner

 Generational stigmas often prevented older adults from discussing anxiety, depression, or profound grief.
 Looking back, a common regret is suffering in silence for years when compassionate, effective help was available.
 Therapy offers you a safe space to unpack complex emotions and develop coping strategies that improve your daily life.
-Your safety cue for this item is to monitor your emotional baseline.
-If you find that feelings of sadness, anxiety, or apathy consistently interfere with your ability to enjoy your days, treat this as a signal to consult a licensed professional.
-There is no age limit on emotional healing.

 A close-up of an older hand holding a paintbrush over a colorful, messy abstract painting.